blackducksoftware/ohloh_api/reference/enlistment.md

 The Enlistment collection method supports the standard [collection request parameters](/README.md#collection-requests) with the following details:

 + __query__
-    If supplied, enlistments with a repository URL matching the query string will be returned.
+    If supplied, enlistments with a code_location URL matching the query string will be returned.
 + __sort__
     Enlistment collections support the following sort options:
     - __module_name__